-Then, we use the larger New step button to send an email that summarizes all decisions made on the vacation request.
+Then, we use the +New step button to send an email that summarizes all decisions made on the vacation request.

 Add a condition to each branch

-- Select any white space on the Start an approval branch.
+Select the first Start and wait for an approval branch.

-- Select the small Insert a new step button (the circular plus button that appears after you select the white space in the previous step).
+Select the small Insert a new step (+) button below the card (the circular plus button that appears when you hover over the connector arrow).

-Select the first box on the Condition card, and then select the Response token from the Start an approval category in the dynamic content list.
+Select the first box on the Condition card, and then select the Response token from the Start and wait for an approval category in the dynamic content list.

 Your condition card should now resemble this example: